lash0000/CAP101/README.md

 ```

 ## Usage
-This project is expecting you to use Jest (for unit test) and your API builder (actual) so this command willload all serverless plugins installed.
+This project is expecting you to use Jest (for unit test) and your API builder (actual) so this command
+will load all serverless plugins installed.

 ```term
 npm start